nolialsea/botcoin/README.md

 Repairing a pickaxe adds `random()*INVESTMENT*3` to its durability, but is limited by the max durability of the pickaxe.
 Excess investment is **LOST**
 `INVESTMENT` should be a positive floating number, so `0.42`, `42` and `.42` have a correct format

+### Leveling
+You can invest gold and time to gain experience.
+`train INVESTMENT` to train and `level` or `lvl` to display your level
+Training **COUNT AS A MINING** since it takes time (it updates your lastMining), but does not give you gold.
+You gain `INVESTMENT*random()*delta` levels when doing a training.
+Your level allows you to :
+- Increase your base power when hand mining (does not affect pickaxe)
+- Increase your daily mining bonus (see super mining, not implemented yet)

 ### Show pickaxe
 Command : `pickaxe` or `pick`
 Shows detailed description of your equiped pickaxe